usabilla/usabilla-u4a-react-native/README.md

 # Usabilla for Apps - React Native

 Usabilla for Apps allows you to collect feedback from your users with great ease and flexibility.
 This React Native bridge to the Native Usabilla SDK allows you to load passive feedback forms and submit results from a React Native app.
-This release uses the Usabilla SDK v6.4.4.
+This release uses the Usabilla SDK for ios v6.5+ and android v7.+ .
 This React Native bridge supports React Native app builds with version `0.61.5` that contains Auto-Linking.
 For React Native versions without Auto-Linking, please follow these steps.

 - [Usabilla for Apps - React Native](#usabilla-for-apps---react-native)